goxr3plus/XR3Player/README.md

-Reminder for vibe coders .... i made all this before ai tools like chatgpt , claude , gemini etc back in 2013-2018 ( so the code is not the best or perfect i was junior developer back then )
+Reminder for vibe coders .... i made all this before ai tools like chatgpt , claude , gemini etc back in 2013-2018 ( so the code is not the best or perfect i was junior developer back then ) , with the existing tools i would have made this in 2 months easily , back then we were living hard core life.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q3WBIC)
 # XR3Player is running with Java 21 as minimum JDK